 Treasury Inspector General for Tax Administration

-WASHINGTON - The Office of Appeals at the Internal Revenue Service (IRS) should improve its processing of Collection Due Process (CDP) cases, according to a new report from the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON - The Internal Revenue Service (IRS) failed to inform about 1.45 million taxpayers that they qualified for relief from penalties totaling close to $181 million, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.